Universal Hitchin moduli spaces: Flat connections and Higgs bundles

 if and only if $(E,\varphi)$ is polystable. \end{theorem}

-{}From the point of view of moduli spaces it is convenient to fix a $C^\infty$ principal $K$-bundle $E_K$ and study the moduli space of solutions to \emph{Hitchin's equations} for a pair $(A,\varphi)$ consisting of a connection $A$ on $E_K$ and $\varphi\in \Omega^{1,0}(X,E_K(\lieg))$:
+From the point of view of moduli spaces it is convenient to fix a $C^\infty$ principal $K$-bundle $E_K$ and study the moduli space of solutions to \emph{Hitchin's equations} for a pair $(A,\varphi)$ consisting of a connection $A$ on $E_K$ and $\varphi\in \Omega^{1,0}(X,E_K(\lieg))$:

 Here $\dbar_A$ is the $(0,1)$ part of the covariant derivative $d_A$ defined by $A$.
 This is of course the Dolbeault operator defined by the holomorphic structure $J_A$ on $E_G$ corresponding to $A$ via de Chern--Singer correspondence.
-Here $E_G$ is the smooth principal $G$-bundle obtained frm $E_K$ by extension of structure group.
-The gauge group $\KKK$ of automorphisms of $E_K$ acts on the space of solutions and the moduli space of solutions is
+The bundle $E_G$ is the smooth principal $G$-bundle obtained from $E_K$ by extension of structure group.
+The gauge group $\KKK$ of automorphisms of $E_K$ acts on the space of solutions, and the moduli space of solutions is